 Right off the bat, Aveiro is exceptionally beautiful and has the vibes of the bigger cities in Portugal.
-This city is close to the sea giving expats the unique opportunity of enjoying what the big cities have to offer without the chaos that comes with it.
+This city is close to the sea, giving expats the unique opportunity to enjoy what the big cities have to offer without the chaos that comes with it.

-Families are motivated by the good education that Aveiro has to offer to University students to be specific.
-Generally, the quality of life is good in Aveiro and it is no surprise why expats are finding their way to this city eventually.
+Specifically, families are motivated by the good education system that Aveiro offers to University students.
+Generally, the quality of life is good in Aveiro, and it is no surprise that expats are eventually finding their way to this city.

 Cost of living in Aveiro

-You should also realize this data is just but an estimate, however, your monthly spending will be determined by your individual spending habits and standards of living.
+You should also realize this data is just an estimate; however, your monthly spending will be determined by your individual spending habits and standards of living.

 What are the best neighborhoods to live in Aveiro?